Latest Catizen (CATI) News Update

 TLDR

-Catizen’s codebase advances focus on scaling its gaming ecosystem and enhancing user ownership.
+Catizen’s codebase advances focus on governance and cross-chain infrastructure.

 Deep Dive